askasoft/pango/log/README.md

 ## What writers are supported?

-As of now this log support stream(console), file, slack, smtp, connection.
+As of now this log support stream(console), file, slack, smtp, connection(tcp), webhook.

 ## How to use it?